hrikved03/Color_Switch/README.md

 └── README.md             # Project documentation
 ▶️ How to Run

 Download or clone the repository
 Open Color_Switcher.html in any web browser
 Click or hover over the color boxes to see the effect

 🎯 Learning Outcomes

 Understanding DOM selection methods
 Working with click and hover events
 Manipulating CSS dynamically using JavaScript
 Creating interactive UI components

 💡 Future Improvements

-Add transition animations for smoother color change

-Add more color options
+Add transition animations for smoother color change Add more color options
 Convert inline CSS into separate stylesheet
 Implement random color generator
 Make mobile-friendly UI

-Now, if you want to rename it to index.html instead (which is usually cleaner for GitHub Pages and hosting):

-On Windows:

-Right-click Color_Switcher.html

-Click Rename

-Change it to index.html

-Press Enter